mapletree111/WebCrawler/README.md

 - node-fetch - Use for fetching HTML data from provided URLs
 - yargs - Command line arguement parser
 - chai & mocha - To develop/run unit tests
+- fs - Module to save and read in files

 ## Installation
     1. Install Node.js and NPM from the Node.js official website